steven-na/cliidle/readme.md

 # Python and curses CLI game
 ---
 **_todo:_**

-- simplify loop
+- First iterations of time passing in-game (make jobs that can progress)
-- separate simulation and display
+- Make display good
-- make loop stuff separate from simulation (so i can use it for display as well)
+- Implement game stuff like player stats
 - Make the game